stormchaserroleplaying/stormchaserRPG/Combat/DamageandHealing/Damage/index.md

 The acid spray of a black dragon's breath and the dissolving enzymes secreted by a black pudding deal corrosive damage.

 ### Bludgeoning
 Blunt force attacks (hammers, falling and constriction) deal bludgeoning damage.
-Melee attacks that deal bludgeoning damage have advantage to hit targets defending with Strength defence and disadvantage to hit targets defending with Dexterity defence.
+When you defend with Strength defence, you have -1d to your Strength defence vs melee attacks that deal bludgeoning damage.
+When you defend with Dexterity defence, you have +1d to your Dexterity defence vs melee attacks that deal bludgeoning damage.

 ### Cold
 The infernal chill from an ice devil's spear and the frigid blast of a white dragon's breath deal cold damage.